nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

-2. Adding a transaction in Transaction List View.
+2. Adding a transaction in transaction list view.

     1. Prerequisites: List transactions for a client using the `listt INDEX` command.